 - St Malo: 0033 299 406161

 Please identify yourself to the check in staff to alert them to your specific needs already highlighted on your booking.
 You will be asked to switch your vehicle’s hazard warning lights on when you pass through check in.
 It’s important to keep them on until you have been parked in a check in lane as the port staff recognise this signal and can then make sure you are parked in the most appropriate lane.
-When you are waiting for vehicle loading to begin you do not need to keep your hazard warning lights on, but as soon as vehicle loading begins you should turn them on again and keep them on until you are parked on the car deck, as the ship's crew rely on this signal to identify passengers who need assistance.
+When you are waiting for vehicle loading to begin you do not need to keep your hazard warning lights on, but as soon as vehicle loading begins you should turn them on again and keep them on until you are parked on the car deck, as the ship's crew rely on this signal to identify guests who need assistance.

 As many of our ferries stop at more than one port and our fast ferry car decks have complex layouts, cars may not be loaded in the order in which they checked in.
-Furthermore, we aim to allocate the most appropriate spaces for disabled persons or passengers with reduced mobility who have notified us of their needs ahead of travel.
+Furthermore, we aim to allocate the most appropriate spaces for disabled persons or guests with reduced mobility who have notified us of their needs ahead of travel.
 For this reason, you may be asked to wait for assistance before you are parked.

 When you check in please identify yourself or your party to the check in staff to alert them to your specific needs, which are noted on your booking.
 Depending where you are travelling from and to, you will be boarded according to your destination and our staff will endeavour to offer appropriate levels of assistance.
-All our ports have different facilities for foot passengers including adapted buses and special buggies, however due to the wide tidal range in the Channel Islands you may find your route on board is different on your outward and return journey.
+All our ports have different facilities for guests on foot including adapted buses and special buggies, however due to the wide tidal range in the Channel Islands you may find your route on board is different on your outward and return journey.